What is a palletizer? Understanding its benefits and types (2025 guide)

 • Safety and compliance: Light curtains, scanners, and guarding are essential for safe human-robot interaction and regulatory compliance.

-Choosing the right palletizer depends on your product mix, throughput goals, floor space, and integration needs.
+Pick the palletizer that matches your product mix, throughput goals, floor space, and integration needs.

-1. Match your throughput and volume: Start by calculating how many units you need to palletize per hour.
-Low-speed operations can rely on a single cobot or mechanical palletizer, while high-speed packaging lines typically need multi-axis robotic systems.
+1. Match your throughput and volume: Calculate how many units you need stacked per hour.
+Low-speed operations can use a single cobot.
+High-speed packaging lines need multi-axis robotic systems or mechanical palletizers.

-3. Account for product dimensions and variability: If your products vary in shape or packaging type, look for flexible end-of-arm tooling and programmable stacking patterns.
-Systems with adjustable grippers or vision-guided alignment can handle irregular cartons, bags, or containers without extensive reprogramming.
+3. Consider product variety: If your products vary in shape or packaging, look for adjustable grippers and programmable stacking patterns.
+Systems with vision guidance handle irregular cartons, bags, or containers without extensive setup.

-5. Focus on safety and compliance: Safety features such as area scanners, light curtains, and speed-limiting modes are essential for human-robot collaboration.
-Compliance with ISO 10218 and ANSI/RIA R15.06 standards guarantees operator safety and smooth audit approvals.
+5. Don't skip safety features: Area scanners, light curtains, and speed-limiting modes are essential for human-robot collaboration.
+Compliance with ISO 10218 and ANSI/A3 R15.06 helps ensure operator safety and smoother audits.

-• Mixed or irregular product handling: A single stacking pattern may not effectively support mixed SKUs.
-Using adjustable grippers, dynamic vision guidance, and flexible pattern libraries allows the system to handle irregular or multi-size packaging with accuracy.
+• Mixed or irregular product handling: A single stacking pattern won't work for everything.
+Use adjustable grippers, dynamic vision guidance, and flexible pattern libraries to handle different packaging types.

-• Safety and regulatory compliance: Every palletizer should comply with ISO 10218 and ANSI/RIA R15.06 standards for industrial robot safety.
-Many facilities underestimate how much clearance area or guarding is required.
+• Safety and regulatory compliance: Every palletizer must meet ISO 10218 and ANSI/RIA R15.06 standards.
+Many facilities underestimate how much clearance space or guarding they'll need.
+Complete the full planning process before installation begins.

 • Preventive maintenance and downtime: Dust buildup, loose belts, or worn-out grippers can stop production unexpectedly.
-Establishing weekly inspection routines and logging cycle data through the control software helps identify issues before they cause downtime.
+Weekly inspections and cycle data logging catch issues before they cause problems.

-• Workforce training and adaptation: Without proper training, small issues like misfeeds or calibration errors can lead to unnecessary stoppages.
-Structured onboarding and clear troubleshooting checklists ensure teams stay confident and engaged.
+• Workforce training: Without proper training, small issues like misfeeds or calibration errors can lead to unnecessary stoppages.
+Structured onboarding and clear troubleshooting checklists keep teams confident.

-• Integration and timing issues: When conveyors and palletizers aren’t perfectly synchronized, products can misalign or jam during transfer.
-Running simulations before installation and ensuring accurate communication between PLCs and motion controllers helps eliminate these timing conflicts.
+• Integration and timing issues: When conveyors and palletizers aren't perfectly synced, products misalign or jam.
+Run simulations before installation to eliminate timing conflicts.

 Case studies

-Orkla Foods (Sweden): IRB 460 in a snack line
+Orkla Foods (Sweden): Robots in a snack line

-Takeaway: When throughput demands are high and SKU changes are expected, choosing a palletizer with headroom in cycle rate and payload ensures future-proofing.
+Lesson: When throughput demands are high and product changes are expected, choose a palletizer with headroom in cycle rate and payload for future growth.

 Cascade Coffee (USA): Scaling with multiple cobot units

-Cascade Coffee automated its palletizing using six units of Robotiq’s cobot palletizing solution, replacing manual stacking under labor pressure.
-ROI was achieved in roughly 13 months.
+Cascade Coffee automated its palletizing using six Robotiq cobot palletizing units, replacing manual stacking under labor pressure.
+They achieved ROI in about 13 months.
+Output increased from about 2,500 cases per day on slower lines to 6,500–7,500 cases per day on higher-performing lines, according to Robotiq.

-• Standard Bots Core handles frequent product changes through its no-code interface, letting operators adjust stacking patterns in minutes instead of hours.
+1. Standard Bots Core handles frequent product changes through its no-code interface and built-in vision, letting operators adjust stacking patterns in minutes instead of hours.
 The 18 kg payload and 1.3 m reach cover most case applications, while ±0.025 mm repeatability ensures stable pallet builds across product changeovers.

-Both Core and Thor can connect with conveyors and other equipment to move products efficiently from packing to shipping.
+Both Standard Bots Core and Thor connect with conveyors and other equipment to move products efficiently from packing to shipping.

-Future trends in palletizing now combine AI, vision systems, and cloud analytics to adapt to different products, predict maintenance needs, and run continuously with minimal human oversight.
+Next-generation palletizing systems will integrate AI, vision systems, and cloud analytics to handle varied products, predict maintenance requirements, and operate continuously with minimal supervision.

-• AI and vision optimization: Machine vision guided by AI now adjusts stacking in real time to handle varied shapes and sizes.
+• AI and vision optimization: Machine vision guided by AI adjusts stacking in real time to handle varied shapes and sizes without manual reprogramming.

-• Autonomous mobility: Factories are pairing palletizers with autonomous mobile robots that transport finished pallets between lines and docks, cutting forklift use and improving floor safety.
+• Autonomous mobility: Factories are pairing palletizers with autonomous mobile robots that transport finished pallets between lines and docks, reducing forklift use and improving floor safety.

 • Predictive maintenance: Sensors track vibration and torque to flag wear before failures occur.
 Predictive systems already reduce downtime in leading robotics deployments.